espressif/esp-idf/examples/security/flash_encryption/README.md

     When NVS encryption is enabled the `nvs_flash_init` API function can internally generate the XTS encryption keys on the ESP chip.
 The API function finds the first [NVS key partition](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html#nvs-key-partition) i.e. a partition of type  `data` and subtype `nvs_keys`.
     Then the API function automatically generates and stores the nvs keys in that partition.
-New keys are generated and stored only when the respective key partiton is empty.
+New keys are generated and stored only when the respective key partition is empty.
 (Consult the [`nvs_flash_init`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/nvs_flash.html#_CPPv414nvs_flash_initv) API documentation in the ESP-IDF programming guide for more details).

     **Please note that `nvs_keys` partition must be completely erased before starting the application.
 Otherwise the application may generate `ESP_ERR_NVS_CORRUPT_KEY_PART` error code assuming that `nvs_keys` partition was not empty and contains malformatted data.**